 In addition to intentionality in the investment process, we developed a framework to evaluate influence and inclusion.
 In an investment context, we define influence as engaging with companies’ management, voting proxies and filing shareholder resolutions based on broad environmental, social and governance practices and/or defined Jewish values.
 Inclusion is defined as investing in strategies managed by firms that are diverse owned* and/or have diverse representation across investment professionals.
 Many values-aligned investors, in partnership with their Financial Advisors, are deliberately investing capital with diverse-owned firms to support the advancement of representation in the field of asset management.

 The final step is measuring your progress.
-In order to measure alignment to impact goals over-time, including faith-driven goals, Morgan Stanley offers an award-winning and patented impact reporting application – Morgan Stanley Impact Quotient® (Morgan Stanley IQ).
+In order to measure alignment to impact goals over-time, including faith-driven goals, Morgan Stanley offers a patented1 impact reporting application – Morgan Stanley Impact Quotient® (Morgan Stanley IQ).
 With this application, Financial Advisors can work with their clients to identify their unique Jewish values-aligned impact goals and report on the portfolio’s alignment to these goals.
 If misalignment is identified, your financial advisor can use Morgan Stanley IQ to adjust portfolio holdings to help improve alignment.